 Castle Primary School has a separate policy related to e-safety addressing the use of mobile technology, social media, appropriate online activity, security, access and monitoring procedures in place.
-The ICT code of conduct is displayed prominently in all ICT classrooms and is explained and discussed with pupils in assemblies, PSHE classes and IT classes.
+The ICT code of conduct is displayed in all classrooms and is explained and discussed with pupils in assemblies, PSHE classes and IT classes.

-Reporting, sanctions and monitoring
+Reporting and Consequences

-All members of Castle Primary School are encouraged to challenge all forms of bullying including prejudicebased bullying if they come across it
+All members of Castle Primary School are encouraged to challenge all forms of bullying including prejudice- based bullying if they come across it